-Top: View to west Bottom: Viewtubes, a well-loved feature at the mountain summit Right: Giant's Head Mountain Park location
+Top: View to west Bottom: Viewtubes, a well-loved feature at the mountain summit Right: Giant's Head Mountain Park location southeast, industrial lands to the southwest, and residential lands to the west, north, and east.

 The surrounding community of Summerland has a population of 11,615 (2016) and is 74.08 square kilometers in area.
 The community maintains a rural/agricultural character and relies on agriculture, light industry, health care, and tourism as primary industries.